-Adicet Bio, Inc. (formerly resTORbio, Inc. ("resTORbio")), together with its subsidiaries, (the "Company") is a biotechnology company discovering and developing allogeneic gamma delta T cell therapies for cancer and other diseases.
-The Company is advancing a pipeline of "off-the-shelf" gamma delta T cells, engineered with chimeric antigen receptors and T cell receptor-like antibodies to enhance selective tumor targeting, facilitate innate and adaptive anti-tumor immune response, and improve persistence for durable activity in patients.
+Adicet Bio, Inc. (formerly resTORbio, Inc. (resTORbio)), together with its subsidiaries, (the Company) is a biotechnology company discovering and developing allogeneic gamma delta T cell therapies for cancer and other diseases.
+The Company is advancing a pipeline of "off-the-shelf" gamma delta T cells, engineered with chimeric antigen receptors (CARs) and T cell receptor-like antibodies to enhance selective tumor targeting, facilitate innate and adaptive anti-tumor immune response, and improve persistence for durable activity in patients.
 The Company believes its approach has potentially significant advantages over alpha beta T cells, which are the basis of standard CAR-T cell therapies.
-The Company was incorporated in November 2014 in Delaware and the principal executive offices are located in Boston, Massachusetts and other office in Menlo Park, California.
+The Company was incorporated in November 2014 in Delaware.
+The principal executive offices are located in Boston, Massachusetts.
+The Company also has another office in Menlo Park, California.

-Adicet Bio, Inc. (when referred to prior to the Merger (as defined below), ("Former Adicet")) was incorporated in November 2014 in Delaware and was headquartered in Menlo Park, California.
-Adicet Bio Israel Ltd. (formerly Applied Immune Technologies Ltd.) ("Adicet Israel") is a wholly owned subsidiary of Former Adicet and is located in Haifa, Israel.
+Adicet Bio, Inc. (when referred to prior to the Merger (as defined below), (Former Adicet)) was incorporated in November 2014 in Delaware and was headquartered in Menlo Park, CA. Adicet Bio Israel Ltd. (formerly Applied Immune Technologies Ltd.) (Adicet Israel) is a wholly owned subsidiary of Former Adicet and is located in Haifa, Israel.
 Adicet Israel was founded in 2006.
-During 2019, Former Adicet consolidated its operations, including research and development activities, in the United States and as a result substantially reduced its operations in Israel.
+During 2019, Former Adicet consolidated its operations, including research and development activities, in the U.S. and as a result substantially reduced its operations in Israel.